Office of the Chief

 Dave Touma began his career with the Probation Department as a Systems Analyst Intern in 1998.
 He facilitated the development and design of custom reports, created an automated Juvenile Hall attendance tracking system, and designed auto fill-in fields in the various Word templates for use in the department.
 He helped develop new automated procedures in JAS and the Adult Probation System (APS), including the new Prop 36 system in APS, which tracks offenders for State reporting.

-In his current position as Senior Systems and Procedures Analyst, Dave’s goal is to “go paperless.”
+In his current position as Probation Information Technology Manager, Dave’s goal is to “go paperless.”
 His new role has given him a clearer view of the “big picture,” and he is excited about making processes more efficient for staff.

 Dave embraces change and is always looking forward to using latest innovations.
 Among his assets that help make him a success is his ability to analyze business operations and make recommendations for efficiency through the use of technology.